Green Journey Adventure

 B.

-B — The assembled tree puzzle was selected as the assembled pieces naturally create height layers that are immediately visible, allowing players to see the entire forest ecosystem structure at once.
+B — The assembled tree puzzle was selected as the assembled pieces naturally create height layers that are immediately visible, allowing players to see the whole forest ecosystem structure at once.
 Each piece can be explored independently to build toward a complete ecosystem narrative.

 B.